ReceiptToSheet

 Why Most Receipt Apps Still Don't Work With Google Sheets

-If you spend an hour evaluating receipt scanner apps, you'll notice something: almost every one of them routes your data into their own dashboard.
+Spend an hour evaluating receipt scanners and you notice the same thing in almost every one: your data routes into their dashboard.
 Not your spreadsheet.
 Their app.

-Google Sheets integration is particularly rare because it subverts that model entirely.
-A scan-to-Sheets workflow means your data lives somewhere you control, in a format you already know, where you can do whatever you want with it.
+Sheets integration subverts that model.
+A scan-to-Sheets workflow means your data lives somewhere you control, in a format you already know.
 The receipt app becomes a commodity input tool, not a data silo.
+No wonder it's rare.

-Apps that do offer Sheets connections tend to offer them at arm's length — through Zapier automations you maintain yourself, or through CSV exports you manually import.
-These are technically "Sheets integrations" in the loosest sense, but they don't eliminate the manual step.
-They just move it.
+The apps that do offer Sheets connections usually offer them at arm's length — through a Zapier automation you maintain yourself, or a CSV you manually import.
+Technically those are "Sheets integrations."
+In practice they just move the manual step somewhere else.

-Native Sheets integration — where scanning a receipt results in a row appearing in your spreadsheet, automatically, without you doing anything else — is genuinely uncommon.
-That's the filter we used for this comparison.
+Native Sheets integration — scan a receipt, row appears in your spreadsheet, no other action required — is genuinely uncommon.
+That's the filter for this comparison.

 1. Native Sheets integration — does data land in Sheets without middleware?